eltrino/diamantedesk-documentation/integration/magento.md

 Magento is a popular content management system that allows creating powerful e-commerce solutions.
 As a matter of fact, every e-commerce website should have a reliable support system that helps to quickly solve any issue, build strong customer relationships and improve overall user experience.
 Integrating DiamanteDesk with a website built with Magento may be the easiest solution for that.

-DiamanteDesk Magento module allows both administrator and any customer to create, edit and view tickets directly on a Magento e-commerce website.
+DiamanteDesk Magento module allows both administrator and any customer to create, edit and view tickets directly from a Magento powered e-commerce website.

 ##Installing DiamenteDesk Extension